ShivaSubhanS/MoRo/README.md

 The training logs and checkpoints will be saved under `exp/mask_transformer/MIMO-vit-<tag>/<stage>`.

 ## Testing and Evaluation

-We test on the trained MoRo model and save the results to corresponding `exp/mask_transformer/MIMO-vit-<tag>/video_train` directory.
-Then we evaluate the results with the provided scripts.
+Inference writes results to `exp/mask_transformer/MIMO-vit-<tag>/video_train`, and then evaluation scripts read from the corresponding result directories.

 We set `tag=release` here to reproduce the results reported on the paper.